-These policies are mostly addressed in Contributing Factors, particularly the section Impediments to Mobility.
-Other contributing factors also explain disparities in access to low-poverty neighborhoods, such as (1) lack of investment in specific neighborhoods, (2) lack of resources for fair housing agencies and organizations, (3) lack of affordable accessible housing a range of unit sizes, (4) practices and decisions for publicly supported housing, (5) occupancy codes and restrictions, (6) land use and zoning laws, (7) location and type of affordable housing, and (8) lack of community revitalization strategies, among others.
+Policies that affect access to low-poverty neighborhoods are mostly addressed in the Contributing Factors section, particularly the section Impediments to Mobility (see Table 38).
+Other contributing factors also explain disparities in access to low-poverty neighborhoods, such as (1) lack of investment in specific neighborhoods, (2) lack of resources for fair housing agencies and organizations, (3) lack of affordable, accessible housing in a range of unit sizes, (4) practices and decisions for publicly supported housing, (5) occupancy codes and restrictions, (6) land use and zoning laws, (7) location and type of affordable housing, and (8) lack of community revitalization strategies.
 Ultimately, all of the contributing factors either directly or indirectly impact access to low-poverty housing.

-One of the policies with the largest impact on access to low-poverty neighborhoods is inclusionary zoning, which jurisdictions in the region have implemented, though with varying levels of stringency.
-In 2020, Virginia implemented legislation that encouraged localities to implement more aggressive inclusive zoning.
-The District of Columbia in particular has focused on upzoning the Rock Creek West area.
-Another policy that has notable impacts on access to low-poverty neighborhoods throughout the region is the improvement of payment standards, which Montgomery County, D.C., and Prince William County have all implemented.
+One policy with a large impact on access to low-poverty neighborhoods is inclusionary zoning, which jurisdictions in the region have implemented, though with varying levels of stringency.
+In 2020, Virginia passed legislation that encouraged localities to more aggressively implement inclusive zoning.
+The District of Columbia has focused on upzoning the Rock Creek West area.
+Another policy that has notable impacts on access to low-poverty neighborhoods throughout the region is the improvement of the payment standards used to determine housing assistance payments, which Montgomery County, D.C., and Prince William County have all implemented.